clawpack/doc/doc/prereqs.rst

 ---

 If you are installing via `pip install` then you need `pip`.
-You may already have it, in particular the Anaconda Python distribution contains pip.
+You may already have it; in particular the Anaconda Python distribution contains pip.
 If you need to install it, see `<https://pip.pypa.io/en/stable/installing/>`_

+The version of `pip install` suggested for :ref:`install_quick_all` requires a recent version of `pip`, so you may need to upgrade if you run into problems.

 .. _prereqs_git:

 Git
 ----

-If you are installing via `pip` or via `git clone` then you need Git.
+If you are installing via `pip` using the command in :ref:`install_quick_all`, or via `git clone`, then you need Git.
-You may already have it, in particular the Xcode tools on Mac OSX contains Git.
+You may already have it; in particular the Xcode tools on Mac OSX contains Git.
 If you need to install it, see `the Git book
 <https://git-scm.com/book/en/v2/Getting-Started-Installing-Git>`_.